vuepress-theme-hope/vuepress-theme-hope/docs/copy-code/src/config.md

 ### duration

 - Type: `number`
-- Default: `300`
+- Default: `2000`

-Prompt message display time
+Hint display time, setting it to `0` will disable the hint.

 ### showInMobile

 - Type: `boolean`
 - Default: `false`

-Whether to display on the mobile side
+Whether to display copy button on the mobile device